GLOBAL MARKETS-Stocks rally on growth, earnings outlook; bonds slip

 The spread on 10-year French and German debt tightened to 15 basis points, a level last seen in August 2009, well before several sovereign debt crises rocked the single currency bloc and global markets.

-In the United States the Treasury yield curve flattened to its lowest in a decade as investors awaited minutes from the Federal Reserve’s last meeting, to be released on Wednesday.
+In the United States the Treasury yield curve flattened to its lowest in a decade as investors awaited minutes to be released on Wednesday from the Federal Reserve’s last meeting.

 The dollar turned broadly lower, moving in line with declining U.S. 10-year Treasury yields.